Updated 19 February 2015

 Veterinary nurses and dentistry

-18.13 Registered or listed veterinary nurses and student veterinary nurses working under the direction of a veterinary surgeon may carry out routine dental hygiene work.
+18.13 Veterinary nurses and student veterinary nurses working under the direction of a veterinary surgeon may carry out routine dental hygiene work.

 18.14 The extraction of teeth using instruments may readily become complicated and should only be carried out by veterinary surgeons.
 The RCVS considers that the extraction of teeth using instruments is not within the meaning of “minor surgery” in Schedule 3.